grafana/tempo/docs/sources/tempo/grafana-agent/span-metrics.md

 The generated metrics show application-level insight into your monitoring, as far as tracing gets propagated through your applications.

-Span metrics are also used in the application performance management dashboard.
+Span metrics are also used in the service graph view.
-For more information, refer to the [APM dashboard documentation]({{< relref "../metrics-generator/app-performance-mgmt/" >}}).
+For more information, refer to the [Service view graph]({{< relref "../metrics-generator/service-view-graph/" >}}).

 ## Server-side metrics